DepartureLabsIC/quark-checkout/packages/quark-checkout/README.md

 Once you have instantiated the `checkout` Function we can begin creating a basket with a couple of transaction items.

+## Basket structure

+- `basket` The basket is a list of transaction items, defined by the merchant, that contains the data necessary for the checkout:
+  - `name` - the name of the checked out product. e.g. “Spoon”
+  - `value` - the value of the checkout out product.
+Specified as fractional units of an TEST token—called e8s—as a whole number, where one e8 is the smallest unit of a TEST token.
+For example, 1.05000000 is 1 TEST and 5000000 e8s.
+  - `token` - the token used for the transaction of this basket item.
+Note: at this moment we only support TEST
+  - `description` - optional description of the checked out product. e.g. “Used to eat soup”

 ## Cross-tab communication